- What to do

 If you’re after a Rörstrand classic, the ‘Swedish Grace’ range by Louise Adelborg is a highlight.
 This masterpiece, launched at the Stockholm Exhibition in 1930, is a simple and decorative crockery line found in many Swedish homes.
 Like the very essence of Swedish design, it stands the test of time.

-Vases by Anna Elzer Oscarson
+Anna Elzer Oscarson in her studio.

 Designer Anna Elzer Oscarson